mysan91/Storegolf/README.md

 #### General testing

-* All links on the site works well and are being opened with success.
-* The page/linkes such as add task, manage categories and profile will will only be shown when the user is logged in.
-* Register with the user mysans with success.
-* Register with the user test1 and it worked with success, the new user was added to the database and was logged in.
-* Test to start a new task with the new user and it worked well.
-* Tested to delete a task and that also worked well.
-* Tested to manage categories and add a category and that worked well.
-* Tested to edit a category and that worked well.
-* Tested to delete a category and that worked well.

 ##### Responsiv test
-In this test i used the Google inspect tool
-The following devices were used:

-* Ipad
-  * When testing the responsivness for the Ipad, The navbar adjust and poped up at the right and the tasks also adjusted fine.
-  All the different sizes worked fine.
-* Iphone X
-  * When testing the responsivness for the Iphone X, The navbar adjust and poped up at the right and the tasks also adjusted fine.
-  All the different sizes worked fine.
-* Iphone 6/7/8
-  * When testing the responsivness for the Iphone 6/7/8, The navbar adjust and poped up at the right and the tasks also adjusted fine.
-  All the different sizes worked fine.
-* Benq 24 inch screen
-  * When testing the responsivness for the BenQ, All of the sites and content adjust fine and worked well.

 ## Deployment
-The following steps i made to deploy the project on to the github page.
-1. Log in to the github account.
-2. Pick the repositorie with the name
-3. After you click on the repositorie push the settings button.
-4. Scroll down to the Github pages under the source section.
-5. Click on the none bar and change it to Master.
-6. Save the changes!
-7. The page then did refresh and the page is published at

-### Deploymen Mongo DB
-Mongo DB is used for tha database in this project Start by going to https://www.mongodb.com/ and creata a account.
-1. Start by creating a new Cluster.
-2. Then create database Task_manager.
-ANd add the collection name categories.
-3. Then click on create collections.
-4. Users, Tasks, categories has already been created on step 3.
-5. To insert documents to a collection click on the collection categories and then insert document.
-6. The following string collections was used:
-* category_name
-* task_name
-* task_description
-* start_date
-* due_date
-* created_by
-* username
-* password

-7. Go back to github and the repository.
-8. Above the list of files click on the code button.
-9. To clone the repository using HTTPS, click HTTPS under "Clone".
-10. Press Enter to create your local clone.
-11. Create your own env.py file to store variables
-  * Import os
-  * os.environ.setdefault("IP", "enter value")
-  * os.environ.setdefault("PORT", "enter value")
-  * os.environ.setdefault("SECRET_KEY", "enter value")
-  * os.environ.setdefault("MONGO_URI", "enter value")
-  * os.environ.setdefault("MONGO_DBNAME", "enter value")

-12. In mongoDB click on the overview button and connect.
-13. Pick connect your application.
-14. And pick python and version.
-15. Copy the link and paste it in the ("MONGO_URI", "enter value")
-16. Update the undername and password in the link.
-17.
 ### Run the code locally
-1. On the github page navigate to the main page of the repository you want to run.
-Check repository
-2. Above the list of files press on the code button with the downloadinglink.
-3. To clone the repository using HTTPS, under "Clone with HTTPS", click on the https link and the link will be copyed.
-If you want to clone the repository using SSH or Github Cli click on the link tap ob the respective tabs.
-4. After you have copy the link go to Git Bash and open.
-5. Change the current working directory to the location where you want to put the cloned directory.
-6. Type git clone and paste the repository URL.
-7. Press enter to create the local clone.

 ### Deployment Heroku
 1. Created a new application using the Heroku dashboard.